dissertations | theses | essays

 - checking punctuation, grammar, and consistency of capitalization

-- raising queries or making suggestions on sentences that do not make sense, for instance if they cannot be eliminated by minor changes to punctuation or wording by me
+- raising queries or making suggestions on sentences that do not make sense (if they cannot be eliminated by minor changes to punctuation or wording by me)

 - checking text references to citations in the references or bibliography sections and their formatting but not their accuracy or validity

-- highlighting repetition, inconsistencies, and over-long sentences or paragraphs.
-I can suggest solutions where possible
+- highlighting repetition, inconsistencies, and over-long sentences or paragraphs, suggesting solutions where possible

 - undertaking basic formatting such as deleting double spaces between words or sentences.

-I will mark all corrections and queries using the Track changes tool in MS Word and you will be able to accept or reject each one individually, so retaining full control.
+All corrections and queries will be made using tracked changes in MS Word – you will be able to accept or reject each one individually, so retaining full control.

 I will often not be permitted to carry out major formatting to improve visual appearance or hierarchy of headings, nor writing or rewriting.
-Based on the usual stipulations in university guidelines, I cannot usually be involved in the following:
+Based on the usual stipulations in university guidelines, the following are usually excluded: